bouassidaachraf/Faurecia-project/README.md

-SVM is the best model for this project based on accurency.
+SVM is the best model for this project based on the accuracy.